streembit/streembitui/jspm.md

 #### Unregistered library management, shims

-We must create shims for JS libraries tha taren't registered in the JSPM register.
+We must create shims for JS libraries that aren't registered in the JSPM register.
 For example, below is the jquery Blocui plugin installation:

 ```bash